Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

+Regarding the specific \textit{BERT}-based model to fine-tune, we opted for \textit{PubMedBERT}~\cite{Gu2022}, a domain-specific variant of \textit{BERT} adopting a domain-specific vocabulary to better capture the semantics of the text.
+Although differences in the preliminary results were small, they confirmed the good performance of \textit{PubMedBERT} and it was thus chosen as the basis for all $DBM$ models.
+The preliminary experiments also indicated that the number of training epochs can affect the performance of the model.
+For this purpose, we split the weakly-labelled training data into a \textit{training part} and a \textit{validation part} (90-10\%) in order to train only on the first and check the loss in the unseen \textit{validation part}, identifying in which epoch this loss is minimised (\textit{best\_ep}).

-Minimising loss could still lead to overfitting on the weak labels.
-In order to achieve a higher level of generalization, we adopted an early stopping strategy that concludes the fine-tuning process once the training loss on \textit{WS\_val\textsubscript{y}} starts increasing~\cite{prechelt1998early}.
-In this case, the $best\_ep$ model is always that of the penultimate epoch of the early stopped fine-tuning process.
-Furthermore, together with the $best\_ep$ model that achieves the best performance on \textit{WS\_val\textsubscript{y}}, we also considered the $prev\_ep$ and $next\_ep$ models that correspond to the epochs just before or after $best\_ep$.
-The motivation for epochs that are close to the best-performing one is that their ``imperfection" may be due to a higher level of generalization.
+For a higher generalization level, we also adopted an early stopping strategy that concludes the fine-tuning process once the loss on the \textit{validation part} starts increasing~\cite{prechelt1998early}.
+In this case, the $best\_ep$ model is always that of the penultimate epoch of the early stopped fine-tuning.
+Furthermore, we also considered the $prev\_ep$ and $next\_ep$ models that correspond to the epochs just before or after $best\_ep$.
+The motivation was that the ``imperfection" of epochs close to the best-performing one may be due to a higher level of generalization.